 Criminal Justice Lec.
 3 Lab.
 0 Cr.
 3 Also offered as SOCL 4390.
-Prerequisite: a grade of "C" or higher in CJUS 1107 and at least nine hours of credit in criminal justice courses.
 Examination of the literature and analysis of current issues relevant in criminal justice.

-4461 Criminology Lec.
-3 Lab.
-0 Cr.
-3 Also offered as SOCL 4461.
+Also offered as SOCL 4461.
 A general introduction to the sociological study of crime including theories of crime causation, their relationship to society, and the criminal justice system.